John Patric: Roaring twenties

-A self-styled "hobo", John Patric traveled extensively throughout the Roaring Twenties.
+A self-styled "hobo", Patric traveled extensively throughout the Roaring Twenties.
 He worked sporadically as a journalist, and studied at a number of universities across the United States.
 By 1920, 18-year-old Patric was listed among the "Who's Who of Washington Journalists" as a staff member of The Snohomish Tribune writing on assignment to travel with a friend named Norman Brown from the state of Washington to New York City.
 In 1922, Patric was writing for the American Insurance Digest.

 Universities he attended during this time included the University of Michigan (1924–1925), the University of Oregon, the University of North Carolina at Chapel Hill, and several others in Idaho, Minnesota, and California.
-John Patric proudly pointed to the fact that he had never actually received a degree from any of these institutions, and that he had been expelled from eight schools in the course of his academic career.
+Patric proudly pointed to the fact that he had never actually received a degree from any of these institutions, and that he had been expelled from eight schools in the course of his academic career.
 These and many other experiences are recounted in his nearly complete memoir manuscript Hobo Years.

 Depression era

 Blunderbuss

-Nearing the height of the Great Depression, John Patric studied writing and journalism at The University of Texas at Austin (1932–33) because it was "the cheapest school in the country, considering its facilities".
+Nearing the height of the Great Depression, Patric studied writing and journalism at The University of Texas at Austin (1932–33) because it was "the cheapest school in the country, considering its facilities".
 Patric involved himself in campus politics, and he wrote a number of articles and editorial pieces (often under the pen name Simon Legree) for the University newspaper named The Daily Texan.
 Following a highly contentious student body election, Patric got into an altercation with the university's student body President Allan Shivers, who was both the primary target of Patric's "vicious" satire and the man who would later become one of the longest serving governors in Texas history:

 This episode is covered in great detail in Patric's work entitled Simon Legree's Book as well as The Austin Statesman and Austin Daily Dispatch newspaper articles of the time.
 Having already been expelled from multiple universities by this point in his academic career (perhaps as many as eight), the Blunderbuss controversy ended his time at The University of Texas at Austin.
 Less than two weeks later, Patric's abrupt departure from Austin was noted in an article in the Austin Daily Texan May 25, 1933, stating that police were searching for a missing person following an apparent abduction: